urban-tep/DDF-SDD/source/context/scope.rst

 * Resource: :ref:`design_dataagency`, :ref:`design_portal`

 * related to the scientific community curated results (scientific papers)
-* provides Portal links to collateral resources (like in GEP, data and processors) that allow researchers to understand and reproduce an experiment or a production
+* provides Portal links to collateral resources that allow researchers to understand and reproduce an experiment or a production

 Community sharing
 """""""""""""""""